FC Rostov: Soviet era (1930–1991), Rostselmash

-1990-2019
+Modern era (1991–present)

 In 1991 the club finished fourth in what was the final season of Soviet football following the USSR's disintegration.
 This was enough to earn them a place in the new Russian Top League.
 Following an eighth-place finish in their first season, the 1993 season saw the club struggle, eventually finishing second bottom, resulting in relegation to the First League.

 The club made an immediate return to the Top League after finishing second in the 1994 First League season.
 In 2003, they adopted their current name and reached the Russian Cup final for the first time, losing 1–0 to Spartak Moscow.
 In 2007 they finished bottom of the (now renamed) Premier Division and were relegated to the First Division.
 However, they made another return to the top division as First Division champions.

 Rostov won the 2013–14 Russian Cup, defeating FC Krasnodar on penalties 6–5, and earned qualification to the 2014–15 UEFA Europa League.
 However Rostov were excluded from the competition at the end of May 2014, due to breached financial rules, being replaced by Spartak Moscow.
 Later Rostov appealed the decision of the local football federation to lift the club from the tournament in the Court of Arbitration for Sport in Lausanne, the club won the right to play.

 On 18 December 2014, the official website of FC Rostov announced the appointment of Kurban Berdyev as head coach.
 Under his leadership, the team has maintained a place in the Premier League on aggregate (1–0, 4–1) beating "Tosno" in the play-offs Premier League – First Division.
 Throughout the second half of 2015, the club had problems with the payment of salaries and bonuses the players, but it has not prevented the club at the end of the first part of the season 2015–16 to hold 2nd place in the championship.

 In the 2016–17 season, Rostov earned a UEFA Champions League spot in the League Route as runners-up of the Russian Premier League.
 In the third qualifying round, they were drawn against Anderlecht.
 After a 2–2 home draw, they beat Anderlecht 2–0 away.
 In the play-off, Rostov were drawn against Dutch giants Ajax.
 In the first leg in Amsterdam, Netherlands, they held on to a 1–1 draw, which gave them an away goal advantage.
 In the return leg, Rostov earned a 4–1 surprise win over Ajax and qualified for the UEFA Champions League group stages, a stunning performance as was their first qualification into the group stages of a European tournament.
 Rostov were drawn in Group D, against Bayern Munich, Atlético Madrid and PSV Eindhoven, gaining their first Champions League victory on 23 November 2016, defeating Bayern Munich 3–2 at Olimp-2.

 On 9 June 2017, Rostov announced Leonid Kuchuk as their new manager on a one-year contract with the option of an additional year.
 Kuchuk resigned and was replaced by Valeri Karpin during the winter break in December 2017.